 2 Literary Event Response Papers: You must attend two literary events this semester on or off campus.
-Write a 1-2 page paper that focuses on your personal response to the event: What did you like and why?
+Write a 2 page paper that focuses on your personal response to the event: What did you like and why?
 What did you learn?
 What surprised you and why?
 What did you find interesting and why?
 What questions did it raise?
+What did the writer discuss in the Q/A?
 Would you attend a similar event again?
 Why or why not?
 Etc. At the top left of your paper list the title of the event, and the day, time and location.
 (SLO 3, 5)